 Nyquist plot.
 Plots the imaginary versus the real part of the transfer function.

 In addition to the frequency-response curve, you can display a confidence interval on the plot.
-To learn how to show or hide confidence interval, see the description of the plot settings in How to Plot Bode Plots Using the GUI
+To learn how to show or hide confidence interval, see the description of the plot settings in How to Plot Bode Plots Using the App

 The confidence interval corresponds to the range of response values with a specific probability of being the actual response of the system.
 The toolbox uses the estimated uncertainty in the model parameters to calculate confidence intervals and assumes the estimates have a Gaussian distribution.